In this Azure tutorial, we will discuss Create Azure Function using Visual Studio Code and PowerShell.

 Click on the Azure button from the left side and then click on the Deploy to Function App… icon as highlighted below.

-Now you can see below, that the Deployment is completed successfully without any issues.
+You can see below that the deployment was completed successfully without any issues.

-Now to make sure that the Azure function is deployed successfully in the Azure Portal, Log in to the Azure Portal and navigate to the App services and you can able to see the Azure Function app that we have deployed from the Visual Studio Code.
+Now, to make sure that the Azure function is deployed successfully in the Azure Portal, Log in to the Azure Portal and navigate to the App services.
+You can see the Azure Function app that we have deployed from the Visual Studio Code.

 You can able to see the function that we have created from the Visual Studio Code.

 The next step is to check in the Postman app to see if the function is working fine.
-To do that click on the function and then click on the Get Function URL from the top.
+To do that, click on the function and the Get Function URL from the top.

 On the Get Function URL window, click on the Copy button to copy the Function URL.